Moonlight Social

-American music duo Moonlight Social, composed of Jennica Scott (left) and Jeremy Burchard (right).

 Moonlight Social is an American pop rock music duo composed of singer-songwriters Jeremy Burchard and Jennica Scott.
 Their music has been described as a combination of alternative rock, pop, pop punk, folk, and adult contemporary.

 History

 2009-10: Early beginnings

 Burchard and Scott first met in September 2009 as members of The University of Texas Longhorn Marching Band, Burchard as a tenor player on the drum line and Scott as a trumpet player.
 After Scott approached Burchard on Facebook about his music, the two struck up a friendship.
 In February 2010, Burchard posted a video of the duo covering Reckless Kelly's "Wicked Twisted Road" and the Eagles' "Hotel California" on his personal YouTube page, marking the first collaboration between the two.
 In August 2010, Burchard and Scott began writing songs together.
 In December 2010, they performed a set of music at NeWorlDeli, a local restaurant near The University of Texas campus.